Hack-Labs/awesome-assembler/README.md

 * [Plasma](https://github.com/plasma-disassembler/plasma) — Plasma is an interactive disassembler for x86/ARM/MIPS.
 It can generates indented pseudo-code with colored syntax.

 ## Soft

+### Boot sector bootstraps
+* [SectorLISP](https://justine.lol/sectorlisp2/) — LISP with GC in 436 bytes
+* [asmc](https://gitlab.com/giomasce/asmc) — Based on 6KB seed of G lang, Gets to C quickly
+### Communications
+* [sshtalk](https://2ton.com.au/sshtalk/) — is our text-based chat program.
+It offers a highly secure, ephemeral (not stored, with no records) way to chat with anyone via the SSH2 protocol.
+This product will most likely have more mass-appeal to the tech community as it operates within a terminal screen (where they live at work).
+### Cryptography
+* [dhtool](https://2ton.com.au/dhtool/) — is our Diffie-Hellman parameter generator, verifier, and conversion utility.
+It offers multi-CPU capability to safe prime searching, and verification services to existing DH-based systems.
+* [toplip](https://2ton.com.au/toplip/) — "the best place to hide something is right under your nose."
+With this in mind, we designed this product to allow clients to cryptographically 'hide' information, optionally within a common image type (PNG/JPG).
+It offers optional plausible deniability, multiple passphrase protection, no easily identifiable output markers, and simplified protection against brute force recovery attacks.
 ### Shells
 * [x86-asm-sysh](https://github.com/StefanoBelli/sysh) — A weird assembly coded shell
 ### Social Media
+* [hnwatch](https://2ton.com.au/hnwatch/) — is our terminal-based HackerNews real-time watcher/reader, useful for keeping an eye on Hacker News without using a browser for those that live in terminal windows.
 * [x86_64-asm-tgbot](https://github.com/StefanoBelli/x86_64-asm-tgbot) — Attempting to build an x86_64 assembly telegram bot with a bit of C
 ### WebServer
-* [RWASA]() — is our full-featured, high performance, scalable web server designed to compete with the likes of nginx.
+* [RWASA](https://2ton.com.au/rwasa/) — is our full-featured, high performance, scalable web server designed to compete with the likes of nginx.
 It has been built from the ground-up with no external library dependencies entirely in <b>x86_64</b> assembly language, and is the result of many years' experience with high volume web environments.
 * [asmttpd](https://github.com/nemasu/asmttpd) — Web server for Linux written in amd64 assembly
 ### Webapp
 * [AsmBB](https://asmbb.org/what-is-asmbb.1/) — is ultrafast web forum, written entirely in assembly language.
+### Webtools
+* [webslap](https://2ton.com.au/webslap/) — is the client (browser) side of our library and web communications.
+It is perfect for reporting on what happens, when it happens and what changed within your web operations and is a great tool for quality assurance purposes.
+There are numerous testing products available at present, however none (that we found) have the ability to test real-world scenarios.

+## Libs
+> [HeavyThing](https://2ton.com.au/HeavyThing/) — full featured x86_64 assembly language library.
+Includes:
+>
+> * Unicode strings
+> * Cryptography
+> * VSDO
+> * Web server/client
+> * SSH2 client/server
+> * Big integer
+> * Epoll
+> * etc

+# Hack

+* [sandsifter](https://github.com/Battelle/sandsifter) — The x86 processor fuzzer.

 ## External links
 * [Unix Assembly Language Programming](http://www.int80h.org)